CellProfiler/tutorials/AdvancedSegmentation/BBBC022_AnalysisExercise.rst

    the Metadata window.

 3) **Examine the channel mappings in NamesAndTypes (optional)**

+The channel mapping here is a bit more complicated than anything we've worked with before- we have a single set of illumination correction images that map to each and every well and site.
+We can use the metadata we extracted in the last module to make that association possible.

 -  Two different ways of mapping images to channel names are demonstrated here.
 There are several others, and often you could